AlexiWolf/wolf_engine_old/README.md

 **Wolf Engine is in early alpha.** You should expect missing features, bugs, changing APIs, and other spooky stuff until release 1.0.

-In addition to being in alpha, I'm still actively learning about game and engine development.
-A best-effort is made to ensure things work well, but I'm by no means an expert at this.
-I fully expect to make mistakes.
-Feedback and / or
-contribution is absolutely welcome, so feel free to create an issue for anything you feel could be done better.

 If you wish to contribute, please make sure you have read the [Contribution Guidelines](#Contribution).

+Feedback and / or contribution is absolutely welcome, so feel free to create an issue for anything you feel could be done better.

 ### Design Goals